 Elaboration: The budget enables achievement of the program's mission, goals, and expected outcomes.
 The budget supports the development, implementation, and evaluation of the program.
-Compensation of nursing unit personnel supports recruitment and retention of faculty and staff.
+Compensation of nursing unit personnel supports recruitment and retention of sufficient staff/support personnel and faculty.